New requirements for Canadian citizenship took effect June 11, 2015

 - Residence Outside Canada [Form CIT 0177] June 2015

 - Use of a Representative [Form IMM 5476] June 2015

 Use this application if you are a permanent resident, 18 years of age or older, and you want to apply for Canadian citizenship.
 To qualify you must:

-- have lived in Canada for at least three of the four years before you apply,
+- have, since becoming a permanent resident, been physically present in Canada for at least 1460 days in the six (6) years immediately before you apply,

-- be able to communicate (read, write and speak) in English or French (if you are 55 years of age or older, this does not apply), and
+- be able to communicate (speak and understand) in English or French (if you are 65 years of age or older, this does not apply), and

-- know about Canada and the responsibilities and privileges of citizenship (if you are 55 years of age or older, this does not apply).
+- be able to demonstrate, in English or French, knowledge about Canada and the responsibilities and privileges of citizenship (if you are 65 years of age or older, this does not apply).

-If you have a criminal record, are facing criminal charges or have been ordered to leave Canada, you may not be eligible for citizenship.
+If you have a criminal record or are facing criminal charges in Canada or outside Canada, have been ordered to leave Canada, have been refused Canadian citizenship because of misrepresentation, or have had your Canadian citizenship revoked, you may not be eligible for citizenship.

-You can use the residence calculator to check if you have lived in Canada long enough to be eligible for citizenship.
+You can use the physical presence calculator to check if you have been physically present in Canada long enough to be eligible for citizenship.
 Print the results and attach a copy to your Application for Canadian Citizenship – Adults.